JetBrains/amper/docs/Setup.md

 > The proper plugin to install for multiplatform development is the
 > [Kotlin Multiplatform plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform).

+> [!IMPORTANT]
+> Despite what the KDoctor checks imply, you do not need to install Android Studio to work with Amper.
+> There is no Amper plugin for Android Studio at the moment.
+As mentioned above, we recommend using IntelliJ IDEA.

 ## Check that everything works

 Try downloading and opening [one of the example projects](../examples-standalone/README.md) in IntelliJ IDEA.